AnjaHolmquist/Assignment-A3/README.md

 - if this is fine then we can handle it over to the Clint.

 ## 3C - Information exchange
-### Beslut hvilke elementer vi ksal bruge og vælg detaljegrad (LOD400?)
+### Information Exchange
+in the excel file you can see the LOD levels we need to make our project.

-###
+### IFC
 - We need to know the dimentions and materials of all the walls Openings(Windows/doors)
 - We need to know the dimentions og the openings in the walls
 - We have to tjek that the outputs is okay acording to the BR18, A1 and A2 documents for the project and the building specifications documents.

 ## 3D - Value what is the potential improvement offered by this tool
+### Describe the business value.
-### This will make the contractors to know exatly how much work they need to put a price on. and then can the Client chuse hwo has to make the work.
+This will make the contractors to know exatly how much work they need to put a price on. and then can the Client chuse hwo has to make the work.
+### Describe the Societal value.
-### This will make les waste of building materials and a more presice prise for the work.
+This will make les waste of building materials and a more presice prise for the work.

 ## 3E - Delivery
-### We will try to make a HTML where you can klik on a level and then you will see the results of the defrint wall types, materials and diamentions så the contractor kan calculate the exate price for the prodution.
+We will try to make a HTML where you can klik on a level and then you will see the results of the defrint wall types, materials and diamentions så the contractor kan calculate the exate price for the prodution.